bitcoin-dot-org/Bitcoin.org/README.md

 5. Images, Update the few images that contain text with any vector image editing software like Inkscape.
 6. Languages, Make sure that the languages are listed in alphabetical order in _config.yml
 7. Post, Remove sections that use _posts such as "version-history" and "news".
 Those are not meant to be translated yet.

-* A tips for translators, you can preview your work in a simple Google chrome browser with no HTTP server.
-Just go to the existing english page, open the javascript console with CTRL + SHIFT + J and use the following command to make the page editable : document.body.contentEditable=true
+8. Preview, Check that fixed size texts don't overflow.
+For example, each wallet description, right side buttons and some titles have height or width restrictions.
+You can preview your work without building the website.
+Just visit the existing english page, open the javascript console of your browser (CTRL + SHIFT + J on Google Chrome) and copy the following command to make the page editable : document.body.contentEditable=true .
+This will allow you to edit and preview the page in your browser like a document.

 ### Update